 All Galion High School students are eligible.
+This award is based on grades received at the conclusion of the third quarter of each academic school year.
 The minimum grade point average needed for qualifying for an award is 3.5 on a 4.0 scale.
-The student's yearly GPA as it stands at the end of the 3rd grading period will determine eligibility for the Academic Awards program.
+Semester and exam grades do not enter into determining the average.
 A public program will be held in the spring to honor and present awards to those qualifying.